 to learn about the local history and environmental importance of the site.
 It is one of the last remaining large grassland meadows in Chatham.
 Meadows serve a very important purpose for wildlife, drinking water and our sole source aquifer.
 There you will find acres of grassland to walk.
 If you are lucky, you may observe large raptors such as hawks and owls feeding on meadow voles and mice.
 Coyotes may also be observed feeding on small mammals such as rabbits as well as mice and voles, which is a large part of their food staple.

 It is a wonderful area to walk your dog or just let the kids roam free.
 The Bike Trail abuts the property so if you are biking on the Trail in the future it is a good place for a respite.
 It was once used by local fisherman to unwind their fishing nets to dry, repair and maintain.
 A short trail located at the parking area leads to acres of open meadow and grasslands.

 ~Paul C. Wightman - Assistant Conservation Agent, Department of Natural Resources | Town of Chatham

-In the May AmeriCorps will be conducting two major group projects under the supers vision of the Conservation Division on Forest Beach Conservation Property and Goose Pond.
-We INVITE YOU TO VIST THESE SITES TO VIEW THE IMPROVEMENTS made with the help of AmeriCorps and our Assistant Conservation Agent, including trail maintenance, trail markers, scenic overlook benches, new signage, removal of the foundation by CCF at Valley Farm and new trail to salt marsh overlook.
+In May, AmeriCorps will be conducting two major group projects under the supervision of the Conservation Division on Forest Beach Conservation Property and Goose Pond.
+We invite you to visit these sites to view the improvements made with the help of AmeriCorps and our Assistant Conservation Agent, including trail maintenance, trail markers, scenic overlook benches, new signage, removal of the foundation by CCF at Valley Farm, and a new trail to salt marsh overlook.

 - McCoy Tree Farm Video